hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 </details>

-### 1.2 Run an On-Demand Audit
+### 1.2 Start an On-Demand Audit

+When you create a new Audit, you can choose how often Audit should run:

+* On-Demand: Audit starts immediately with no repeats.
+This option is helpful for ad-hoc audit.
+* Daily: scheduled audit runs every day.
+The actual start time of each audit is determined by the system.
+* Weekly: scheduled audit runs every week on the day of your choice.
+The actual start time of each audit is determined by the system.
+* Bi-Weekly: scheduled audit runs every two week on the day of your choice.
+The actual start time of each audit is determined by the system.
+* Monthly: scheduled audit runs every month on the day of your choice.
+The actual start time of each audit is determined by the system.

+To start an Audit immediately, you create an On-Demand Audit by following these steps:

+1. Sign in to AWS Account.
+From AWS console home, search for **IoT Device Defender** and click on it to go to IoT console

-From the IoT management console, click on **Defend**, **Audit**, **Schedules**.
-You will then see the current list of scheduled Audits.
+2. From the IoT console, click **Defend**, **Audit**, **Schedules**.
 Click **Create** button on the top right to create a new Audit.

-From the **Available checks** list, you can enable or disble the checks that you would like to run agains your devices.
-Click on the question mark next to each check to understand what it will do.
-In this lab, let's keep all the checks enabled.
+3. You will see the list of eligible checks can be included in this Audit.
+If you disable any checks in Audit Settings, you will not see that checks in this list.
+In this workshop, you select all of the checks (should be 14 checks in total)

 <img src="../images/Auditlist.png" width="600" height="557"/>

-You have options to run Audit daily, weekly, bi-weekly, or monthly.
-With these options, IoT Device Defender will choose a time to start the audit for you.
-In this lab, let's choose **Run audit now(once)**.
-Then click **Create** to start the audit immediately
+4. Click the drop down list under **Set schedule**.
+Choose **Run audit now(once)**.
+Then click **Create** to start the Audit immediately.
+Note that there is no option to name an On-Demand Audit.

 <img src="../images/Auditschedule.png"/>

-It will take a few minutes for the audit to complete.

-> Note: since we already create an audit for you, and there aren't many IoT devices in this lab, so the new on-demand Audit should complete quickly.
-In real life, Audit can take longer time to show you results.
+5. To view Audit's status, go to **Defend**, **Audit**, **Results**.
+All On-Demand Audit will have the name On-demand.

-To see audit results, click on **Defend**, **Audit**, **Results**
+6. To view Audit's results, click on the name of the Audit **On-demand**

 <img src="../images/checkresult.png"/>